HerFri/rock-paper-scissors/README.md

 * The 'fight' section, where the players' and computers' choice are illustrated
 * The result section that states who has won the round or if it is a draw
 * The score section, where the players' and computers' score are shown, including a reset button to reset the score and start a new game
-* The rules section, where the rules of the game are illustrated
+* The footer section, where the rules of the game are illustrated

 # Features
 ## Header with Title